Eyes on Learning Program*

 Third Grade Template Letter to Parents/Guardians, CLICK HERE

-To locate a participating optometrist, parents of eligible third graders should CLICK HERE or call 601.572.0845.
+To locate a participating optometrist, parents of eligible third graders should go to www.msvisionfoundation.org or call 601.572.0845.
 When making the appointment, parents should tell the receptionist they are scheduling the third grade eye appointment.
 They should bring the letter notifying them that their child did not pass the assessment test with them to the appointment.